Bitcoin vs Arbitrum Scalability

 Arbitrum logo

-Chainspect
+Data from Chainspect

-Bitcoin has 9.94X more stars than Arbitrum
+Bitcoin has 3.46X more watchers than Arbitrum

 Bitcoin logo